cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 Patch game: new, 3, black: cosmos1ac6srz8wh848zc08wrfghyghuf5cf3tvd45pnw, red: cosmos1t88fkwurlnusf6agvptsnm33t40kr4hlq6h08s
 ```

-You can come up with ways to test the other scenarios.
+Develop your own ways to test the other scenarios.

 ## Conclusion

 You have created a small server that:

-* Polls the blockchain to get events about created, rejected, won and forfeited games.
+* Polls the blockchain to get events about created, rejected, won, and forfeited games.
 * Maintains a database with information indexed in real time.
 * Offers this information as a Web service.
 * Accepts requests for patches.

-This is an example of server-side scripts, one that can improve your users experience.
+This is an example of server-side scripts, one that can improve user experience.

 You can find the complete code [here](https://github.com/cosmos/academy-checkers-ui/tree/server-indexing).